kblomqvist/yasha/README.md

 ## Custom template variables parser

 By default Yasha supports TOML and YAML files for template variables.
 However, it's possible to declare custom parser in `.jinja-ext` file.
-For example, below is shown an example parser for [CMSIS-SVD](http://www.keil.com/pack/doc/CMSIS/SVD/html/index.html) files.
-All classes derived from `yasha.parsers.Parser` are considered as a custom parser and will be loaded.
+For example, below is shown an example parser for a certain XML file.
+Note that all classes derived from `yasha.parsers.Parser` are considered as a custom parser and will be loaded.

 ```python
 from yasha.parsers import Parser